Who Is At Fault In A Car Accident Changing Lanes In California

 Assigning fault for a lane change accident

 Just like any other vehicle accident, an accident involving a lane change will usually result in a responding police officer citing a driver for the incident.
-In some cases, more than one driver may contribute fault, but in varying degrees.
-This can all become very confusing when it comes to securing compensation through an insurance settlement and might be best to hire a car accident attorney.
+In some cases, more than one driver may contribute to a fault, but in varying degrees.
+This can all become very confusing when it comes to securing compensation through an insurance settlement and might be best to hire a Riverside car accident attorney.

 The reality is that drivers owe a duty of care to others around them.
 This means that every driver is responsible for operating their vehicle safely at all times.
 This is particularly true when changing lanes.
 When a driver needs to make a lane change, they need to activate their turn signal in the direction that they wish to go.
 This gives adequate warning to all other drivers about the impending lane change.
 However, simply activating a turn signal does not give a driver the right to change lanes whenever they want.
 The driver wanting to make the lane change must check their surroundings, including their mirrors and blind spots, to make sure that they can safely change lanes.

 There are various ways in which a driver changing lanes could be at fault.
 This could include:

 - If the driver did not activate their turn signal before changing lanes and collided with a vehicle in the other lane.

 - If the driver failed to check their mirrors or blind spots, preceded to change lanes, and struck another vehicle.